taufik-rama/opengl-rust-ffi/README.md

   - build deps on `vendor/` (use git submodule for init)

-  - install makefiles with `DESTDIR={libs dir}` so the directory is encapsulated to current project only
+  - install makefiles with `DESTDIR=libs/` so the directory is encapsulated to current project only